scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/add-dc-to-existing-dc.rst

 Adding a New Data Center Into an Existing ScyllaDB Cluster
 ***********************************************************

+.. scylladb_include_flag:: upgrade-note-add-new-dc.rst

 The following procedure specifies how to add a Data Center (DC) to a live Scylla Cluster, in a single data center, :ref:`multi-availability zone <faq-best-scenario-node-multi-availability-zone>`, or multi-datacenter.
 Adding a DC out-scales the cluster and provides higher availability (HA).

 The procedure includes:

 * Install nodes on the new DC.
-* Add the new nodes one by one to the cluster.
+* Add the new nodes to the cluster.
 * Update the replication strategy of the selected keyspace/keyspaces to use with the new DC.
 * Rebuild new nodes
 * Run full cluster repair